No products in the cart.

 - Call the agency that tested the manufacturer or company’s products to guarantee the company did, in fact, get their products tested and is accurately labeling their remedies.

 - Consider the cost of the product.
-Extracting, testing, and creating quality CBD hemp extract is expensive.
+Extracting, testing, and creating quality CBD is expensive.
 If the product you’re considering is exceptionally cheap, you have to wonder how much CBD is in it.

 Until there is more regulation in the CBD industry, it is up to consumers to read product labels to guarantee they get the right remedies.
 The growing amount of mislabeling makes it easy to pick up the wrong thing — but with knowledge and an acute attention to detail, consumers can increase their chances of purchasing the appropriate remedy for their health.

-Know someone who might be confused about the differences (or similarities) between hemp seed oil, hemp oil, and CBD hemp extract oil?
+Know someone who might be confused about the differences (or similarities) between hemp seed oil, hemp oil, and CBD oil?
 Share this article to unravel their confusion!
 We’ll make sure they purchase the product they really want.